Sequence elimination function and the formulas of prime numbers: Introduction

 \section{Introduction}

-Formulas that generate prime numbers are one of the most important prime numbers problems, which have drawn the interest of mathematicians over the centuries \cite{guy2004unsolved,weisstein2005prime,crandall2006prime,hardy1979introduction}, Much work has been done on this subject like, Euler's prime generating polynomial \cite{ribenboim2000euler,crandall2006prime}, Fermat numbers \cite{krizek200217,crandall2006prime}, Mersenne primes \cite{crandall2006prime} and many other works, Each of them made their own contribution to the prime numbers, which helped to understand the prime numbers more broadly than before, but the topic remains shrouded in mystery and many unanswered questions\cite{guy2004unsolved,hardy1979introduction}.
+Formulas that generate prime numbers are one of the most important prime numbers problems, which have drawn the interest of mathematicians over the centuries \cite{guy2004unsolved,weisstein2005prime,crandall2006prime,hardy1979introduction,adleman1980distinguishing,ingham1990distribution}, Much work has been done on this subject like, Euler's prime generating polynomial \cite{ribenboim2000euler,crandall2006prime}, Fermat numbers \cite{krizek200217,crandall2006prime}, Mersenne primes \cite{crandall2006prime,gillies1964three} and many other works, Each of them made his own contribution to the prime numbers, which helped to understand the prime numbers more broadly than before, but the topic remains shrouded in mystery and many unanswered questions\cite{guy2004unsolved,hardy1979introduction}.

 In this paper I will focus on producing a prime generating formulas, I will explain how to derive an infinite number of these formulas, which generates all of the prime numbers in some interval see \ref{sect:int}, we will start with deriving an equation that eliminates a sequence of an equidistant numbers see \ref{sect:SEF}, then we will derive its inverse see \ref{sect:ISEF}, then we will use this equation to eliminate the multiples of prime numbers one by one from the integer numbers in a certain method see \ref{sect:formulas}, this will produce the desired formulas, at the end of this paper I will make a generalized formula to generally describe my prime numbers formulas see \ref{sect:generalization}.